aramis-lab/clinicadl/docs/Tensors.md

 Optional arguments:

 - **Computational resources**
     - `--gpu / --no-gpu` (bool) Uses GPU acceleration or not.
-Default behaviour is to try to use a GPU.
+Default behavior is to try to use a GPU.
 If not available an error is raised.
 Use the option `--no-gpu` if running in CPU.
     - `--n_proc` (int) is the number of workers used by the DataLoader.
 Default: `2`.
     - `--batch_size` (int) is the size of the batch used in the DataLoader.
 Default: `2`.